kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This usually includes an audio track and/or a video track, but there are reasons to have more than that.

 ### ABR
-Virtually all mass fanout use-cases rely on Adaptive Bitrate (ABR) streaming.
+Virtually all mass fan-out use-cases rely on Adaptive Bitrate (ABR) streaming.
 The idea is to encode the same content at multiple bitrates and resolutions, allowing the viewer to choose based on their unique situation.

 MoqTransfork unsurprisingly supports this via multiple Tracks, but relies on the application to determine the relationship between them.